johnjung/bmrcportal/README.md

 ### Finding Aid View
 A search for "jazz" should return 115 results, as of August, 2021.
 Clicking on the first result should display a finding aid.

+### "View All" Facet Overlay
+Click the "view more" link in one of the sidebar facets, and then click "view all".
+The facet overlay should appear.

+### "View All" Facet Overlay Sorting